cgwire/kitsu/docs/short/README.md

 :::

-::: details Update Assets by Copy / Pasting a Spreadsheet File
+::: details Update Assets by Copying / Pasting a Spreadsheet File

-Open your spreadsheet, select your data and copy them.
+Open your spreadsheet, select your data, and copy them.

 ![Import copy data](../img/getting-started/import_copypas_asset.png)

-Then, go back to the asset page on Kitsu, and click on the **Import** icon
+Then, go back to the asset page on Kitsu and click on the **Import** icon
 ![Import Icon](../img/getting-started/import.png).

-A pop-up window **Import data from a CSV** opens, click on the **Paste a CSV data** tab.
+A pop-up window **Import data from a CSV** opens; click on the **Paste a CSV data** tab.

 ![Import data copy paste tab](../img/getting-started/import_pastcsvdata_asset.png)

 You can paste your previously selected data and see the result with the **Preview** button.

 ![Import data copy paste data](../img/getting-started/import_pastcsvdata2_asset.png)

-You can check and adjust the name of the columns with the preview of your data.
+You can check and adjust the name of the columns by previewing your data.

 NB: the **Episode** column is only mandatory for a **TV Show** production.

 You need to switch on the option **Update existing data**.
-Then the lines that will be updated will be highlighted in blue.
+Then, the lines that will be updated will be highlighted in blue.

 ![Import data copy paste data](../img/getting-started/import_update_asset.png)

-Now, you have all your assets imported into Kitsu and the task created according to your **Settings**.
+You have imported all your assets into Kitsu and created the task according to your Settings.

 ![Import data copy paste data](../img/getting-started/import_result_asset.png)
 :::